MojoNetworksInc/javaSampleCode/README.md

 * Maven -
 * RESTEasy Client - 3.0.11

-# How to use the Project
+# How to Use the Project
 Anyone can clone/fork this repo to extend and execute the Java Programs and try out various Mojo API calls.
 This project can also be used to create a library to be used inside your java code.

 # Reference Documentation